 “Only 5% – 1 in 20 – achieve the level of success and fulfillment they hope for.”
 (The Slight Edge, by Jeff Olson, p.
 62) Quitters make up the remaining 95%.
 Quitters are hypnotized by the big picture (a target or goal they can’t see), and they fail to realize that success in life comes one day at a time…

 Adorian: What do you think of habits?
-What are the good habits integral for success in calisthenics?
+What are the good habits integral to success in calisthenics?

 Mike: “The only person you are destined to be is the person you decide to be.”
 (Ralph Waldo Emerson)